Over the last couple of years, certain seeds have come to be seen as superfoods. Chia and flax seeds are two well-known examples.

-Similarly, eating around 1 ounce (about 30 grams) of flax seeds per day may help reduce blood pressure by 7–10 mm Hg in the general population, and by as much as 15 mm Hg in participants with high blood pressure (
+Similarly, a study in 2013 found that eating about 1 ounce (about 30 grams) of flax seeds per day may help reduce blood pressure by 7–10 mm Hg in the general population and by as much as 15 mm Hg in those with high blood pressure (

-That said, chia seeds contain just slightly less ALA than flax seeds, so they may be expected to have similar heart-protective effects.
-Therefore, more studies may simply be needed to confirm this effect.
+That said, chia seeds contain just slightly less ALA than flax seeds, so it’s possible that they have similar heart-protective effects.
+More studies may simply be needed to confirm this effect.

-It’s worth noting that, due to their high omega-3 content, both flax and chia may have blood-thinning effects.
-Individuals on blood-thinners should consult their doctors before adding large amounts of these seeds to their diets (
+It’s worth noting that, because of their high omega-3 content, both flax and chia may reduce blood clotting and thin the blood.
+People who take blood thinners should consult a healthcare professional before adding large amounts of these seeds to their diets (

-Fiber helps guard against type 2 diabetes by slowing down how fast carbs are digested and how quickly sugar is absorbed into the blood.
+Fiber helps guard against type 2 diabetes by slowing down the digestion of carbs and the absorption of sugar into the blood.
 This leads to a more gradual rise in blood sugar levels after a meal (

 In other words, fiber helps prevent blood sugar spikes.
 This stabilizes blood sugar levels and offers some protection against type 2 diabetes.
-In fact, several studies have linked regularly eating flax and chia seeds to this protective effect.
+In fact, several studies have linked regular consumption of flax and chia seeds to this protective effect.

-For instance, studies in people with type 2 diabetes report that taking 1–2 tablespoons of flax seed powder per day may reduce fasting blood sugar by 8–20%.
-These effects were seen after as little as one to two months (
+For instance, studies in 2011 of people with type 2 diabetes found that taking 1–2 tablespoons of flax seed powder per day may reduce fasting blood sugar by 8–20%.
+These effects were seen after as little as 1–2 months (

 Both chia and flax seeds may help protect you against cancer in several ways.

-For starters, they’re both rich in fiber, a nutrient generally linked to a lower risk of certain types of cancers (
+For starters, they’re both rich in fiber, a nutrient generally linked to a lower risk of certain types of cancer (

-Both seeds also contain antioxidants, which help the body reduce its levels of free radicals.
+Both seeds also contain antioxidants, which help your body reduce its levels of free radicals.
 Free radicals are cell-damaging molecules that can contribute to aging and diseases such as cancer (

 However, when it comes to antioxidant levels, flax seeds may have the upper hand.
-That’s because they contain up to 15 times higher levels of lignans, a specific type of cancer-fighting antioxidant, compared to chia seeds (39).
+That’s because they contain up to 15 times higher levels of lignans, a specific type of cancer-fighting antioxidant, than chia seeds (

 For this reason, flax seeds may be slightly more effective than chia seeds at preventing cancers from developing.